with-backed/backed-community-nft-docs/README.md

 #### Community XP
 Nominate yourself for XP that add your voice to the community, such as:
-- Join Backed Discord and follow Backed on Twitter.
 - Organize a meetup at a conference
 - Quality memes

-# FAQ

-#### How can I get one?
-If you have done activity that qualifies you for one of the tokens, please let us know in [Discord](https://discord.gg/kY84MkKwmk) and we will happily give you a token!

-#### Who controls minting?
-Currently wilsoncusack.eth, for convenience.
-Eventually this will be transferred to a multisig and possibly to the control of the NFT holders themselves.

-#### I have an idea for a new token type
-Feel free to make a pull request on this repo or propose it on Discord!